ygorth/continuous-learning-go/learn-go-with-tests/README.md

 ## 🎯 Objective

-The workshop aims to strengthen the network for remote work and immigration, as well as improve the technical knowledge of the participants.
+The workshop intends to study the content together and share experiences about learning Go with TDD.

 ## 🤝 How We Will Interact

 - **Discord:** Exclusive voice channel for participants who register through the link below.
 - **Live Streaming:** For those who prefer just to watch, the sessions will be available on [YouTube](https://youtu.be/EN6Ovhj6a00?si=Nmn-57Y1a7KKbg74).
 Interaction via chat is welcome!
-- **Limited Slots:** 10 people.
+- **Limited Slots:** 15 people.

 ## 👥 Who Should Register?